Philadelphia Memories (Part V)

 The place where I spent my summers as a teenager was nearly unrecognizable.
 The Brigantine Country Club's flagship edifice - a stately, two-story clubhouse built next to the bay in 1927 - had been demolished.
 Twelve "luxury homes" were to be built on its site - someday.
 I once painted that clubhouse and worked many summers on the golf course, piloting a Ferguson tractor along the fairways.

-The Island Dine, where many a Turkey Platter was consumed by yours truly during his formative teenage years, was abandoned.
+The Island Diner, where many a Turkey Platter was consumed by yours truly during his formative teenage years, was abandoned.
 And the fishing and amusement pier at 14th Street North (later known as Brigantine Castle Pier) was gone as well.
 It burned down in 1987.